The Department of Interprofessional Health Sciences and Health Administration also offers the Graduate Certificate in Population Health Management.

 The Certificate in Population Health Management is awarded for the successful completion of 15 graduate credits as designated.
 Students in the certificate program are subject to the same academic policies of the School of Health and Medical Sciences as degree students.

-Incoming students who select an MHA Graduate Certificate in Global Health Management, Population Health, or Practice Health Management would be able to apply all required program courses, if the student is accepted into the MHA degree program before completion of the certificate.
+Incoming students who select a Graduate Certificate in Global Health Management, Population Health, or Practice Health Management would be able to apply all required program courses, if the student is accepted into the MHA degree program before completion of the certificate.

 If an MHA graduate wishes to enroll for a certificate, the graduate would need to apply to the certificate, and only MHA graduates within the past few years may transfer in one course applicable to the certificate.
 Enrollees would be eligible to take substitute courses.